-- The archaeological sites BbGd-59, 60 and 62 have cultural heritage value and require a Stage 3 archaeological assessment to determine their limits and further understand their nature. - The Stage 3 assessments should at a minimum consist of the hand excavation of 1m2 units on a 10m grid centred around the positive Stage 2 test pits and the foundations, with additional units amounting to 40% of the grid unit total placed in areas of interest.
-The Stage 3 archaeological assessment must adhere to the requirements of the 2011 Standards and Guidelines for Consultant Archaeologists (MTC 2011). - The archaeological site BbGd-61 was found to be an isolated findspot and will not require further archaeological investigation. - The remainder of the property was found to have no archaeological resources and is considered to have been cleared of all archaeological concerns. - Should deeply buried archaeological remains be found on the property during development activities, the Ministry of Tourism, Culture and Sport (416-314-7148) should be notified immediately.
+- The archaeological sites BbGd-59, BbGd-60 and BbGd-62 have cultural heritage value and require a Stage 3 archaeological assessment to determine their limits and further understand their nature. - As the sites are considered to be significant due to their rarity and will be subject to Stage 4 mitigation through avoidance and protection the Stage 3 assessments should at a minimum consist of the hand excavation of 1m2 units on a 10m grid centred around the positive Stage 2 test pits and the foundations, with additional units amounting to 40% of the grid unit total placed in areas of interest.
+The Stage 3 archaeological assessment must adhere to the requirements of the 2011 Standards and Guidelines for Consultant Archaeologists (MTC 2011). - The archaeological site BbGd-61 was found to be an isolated findspot and does not require further archaeological investigation. - The remainder of the property was found to have no archaeological resources and is considered to have been cleared of all archaeological concerns.

-• In the event that human remains are encountered during development, the proponent should immediately contact local law enforcement, then Michael D'Mello, Cemeteries Regulation Unit, Ministry of Small Business and Consumer Services, 416-326-8404, and the Ministry of Tourism, Culture and Sport.
+- Should deeply buried archaeological remains be found on the property during development activities, the Ministry of Tourism, Culture and Sport (416-314-7148) should be notified immediately. - In the event that human remains are encountered during development, the proponent should immediately contact local law enforcement, then Michael D'Mello, Cemeteries Regulation Unit, Ministry of Small Business and Consumer Services, 416-326-8404, and the Ministry of Tourism, Culture and Sport.